opensvc/docs.opensvc.com/source/agent.service.sync.rst

 Use-cases
 +++++++++

-Failover with application installed as micro-containers
+Failover with Application Installed as Micro-containers
 *******************************************************

 In this use-case, the middlewares are installed as docker micro-containers.
 The micro-containers see their data, configurations and logs through volume mappings from the host.